-- << 8.2 The Seller represents and warrants to each of the Joint Lead Managers that on the date of this Agreement and on the Issue Date: - (i) the Seller is a bank which has been duly incorporated as a joint stock company (società per azioni) under the laws of the Republic of Italy, is validly existing under Italian law and is enrolled with the register of banks (albo delle banche) held by the Bank of Italy pursuant to article 13 of the Consolidated Banking Act and has full power and authority to own its property, assets and revenues and conduct its business as currently conducted by it;
+<< 8.2 The Seller represents and warrants to each of the Joint Lead Managers that on the date of this Agreement and on the Issue Date:

-(ii) the Seller's home Member State, as that term is defined in article 2 of Directive 2001/24/EC on the re-organisation and winding up of credit institutions by reference to article 1.6 of Directive 2000/12/EC, is in Italy;>>.
+- (i) the Seller is a bank which has been duly incorporated as a joint stock company (società per azioni) under the laws of the Republic of Italy, is validly existing under Italian law and is enrolled with the register of banks (albo delle banche) held by the Bank of Italy pursuant to article 13 of the Consolidated Banking Act and has full power and authority to own its property, assets and revenues and conduct its business as currently conducted by it; - (ii) the Seller's home Member State, as that term is defined in article 2 of Directive 2001/24/EC on the re-organisation and winding up of credit institutions by reference to article 1.6 of Directive 2000/12/EC, is in Italy;>>.

-Finally, PCS has been provided with and has reviewed the Italian law legal opinion provided by Hogan Lovells, and such document satisfies the requirements for legal opinions set out in Section 4 (True sale, assignment or transfer with the same legal effect) of the EBA Guidelines on STS Criteria for non-ABCP securitisation transactions.
+Finally, PCS has been provided with and has reviewed a draft of the Italian law legal opinion provided by Jones Day, and such document satisfies the requirements for legal opinions set out in Section 4 (True sale, assignment or transfer with the same legal effect) of the EBA Guidelines on STS Criteria for non-ABCP securitisation transactions.
 The Legal Opinion confirms that the principle of "substantive consolidation" is not recognised by Italian insolvency law and, accordingly, the insolvency of a parent company does not automatically result in or imply the insolvency of its subsidiary, which is otherwise solvent.
-Therefore, in principle, Italian laws would apply upon the insolvency or resolution procedure affecting of the Seller.
-Nonetheless, considering that the parent company of the Seller is a Spanish bank, even if a Spanish law insolvency or resolution /recovery procedure would somehow involve the Seller, the Issuer, as beneficiary of the credit rights on the underlying assets, might still provide evidence that (i) the transfer of the credit rights is governed by Italian law, and that (ii) as far as Italian law is concerned, the assignment of the Receivables cannot be subject to any challenge in accordance with Italian law.
+Therefore, in principle, Italian laws would apply upon the insolvency or resolution procedure affecting the Seller.
+Nonetheless, considering that the parent company of the Seller is a Spanish bank, even if at some point in time a Spanish law insolvency or resolution /recovery procedure would somehow involve the Seller, also based on EU directives regulating the insolvency and resolution of banks, the Issuer, as beneficiary of the credit rights on the underlying assets, might still provide evidence before a Spanish court that (i) the transfer of the credit rights is governed by Italian law, and that (ii) as far as Italian law is concerned, the assignment of the Receivables cannot be subject to any challenge in accordance with Italian law.
 Therefore, PCS' view is that in any event no severe claw back provisions would apply.